gvwilson/sensibleadventures/litany.md

 "You terrified her."

 Doctor Biczo took off his glasses and rubbed the bridge of his nose.
-"I'm sorry for that.
-But honestly,
-it wasn't me she was frightened of.
+"It wasn't me she was frightened of.
 It was her dreams.
 Or visions, if you want to be pedantic about it."